 Internships in Animal Rescue, Shelter Operations, Veterinary Medicine and Wildlife Rehabilitation

 Center Valley Animal Rescue (CVAR) in Quilcene, Washington has two to three unpaid internships available.
-These are offered quarterly but may be tailored for your school’s time frame.
-There are new living quarters in an apartment on site that will be shared with the other interns.
+These are offered year-round and may be tailored for your school’s time frame.
+On-site living quarters are available but may be shared with the other interns

-CVAR is a non-profit no-kill animal rescue and shelter with a limited budget and a volunteer force of, on average, 45 – 50 dedicated people.
-We are funded mostly on private donations.
+CVAR is a non-profit no-kill animal rescue and shelter driven mostly by volunteers and private donations.

-CVAR was established in 2002 and on it’s present site since 2004.
-We have 32 acres in a rural area, a building for a variety of small animals and outdoor pastures, 3 barns and other smaller shelters for large animals; a new dog building is under construction at this time.
-A separate area is used for wildlife rehab with many enclosures and two small buildings.
+CVAR was established in 2002 and on the present site since 2004.
+We have 30 acres of property, a building for small animals, many outdoor pastures, 3 barns, smaller shelters for large animals, and a new dog building which is currently under construction.
+A separate area on the property is used for wildlife rehabilitation.

-We are on the picturesque Olympic Peninsula with a variety of outdoor recreational opportunities.
-Seattle is a short drive and ferry ride away.
+We are located on the picturesque Olympic Peninsula with a variety of outdoor recreational opportunities.
+Seattle is a few hours including a ferry ride away.

 About the Position